Printing Terms

 Felt

-a fabric of natural or synthetic fibers used in the press section of a papermaking machine to absorb water from the paper as it is manufactured.
+A fabric of natural or synthetic fibers used in the press section of a papermaking machine to absorb water from the paper as it is manufactured.
 See also felt finish, papermaking.

 Felt Finish